sameph/Chatbot-powered-english-learning-platform/README.md

 # Chatbot powered english learning

   This is a leaning website built using flask web framework and it has a chatbot feature to communicate with ai in real time.
+Anyone can start using without authentication, but requires authentication to start the tutorial.

 ## Requirements